elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

     most efficient for a given machine.
 For example, our MPI+OpenMP implementation uses shared memory within a node and uses MPI only for inter-node communication.
-A similar strategy could be applied on fat-node architectures such as Summit.
+A similar strategy could be applied to fat-node architectures such as Summit.

   * Our MPI+OpenMP experiments set `OMP_NUM_THREADS` to the number of physical cores on the node (32 on Cori Haswell).
 In general these